While most ED patients are over 40 years of age, a common occurrence amongst older men is erectile dissatisfaction, a separate affliction involving

 While there is no simple cure for ED, engaging in the following healthy lifestyle practices can limit your risk of suffering from erectile dysfunction.

 The use of anabolic steroids can cause ED.
 Steroids are synthetically produced drugs which mimic the action of testosterone.
-Men looking to build muscle will take steroids in an bid to gain more muscle, as more testosterone can help to build muscle and lose fat.
+Men looking to build muscle will take steroids in a bid to gain more muscle, as more testosterone can help to build muscle and lose fat.
 The use of steroids, also referred to as “roids”, can increase blood pressure and cholesterol, causing ED.
 By taking steroids, you are confusing the body as it thinks that it does not need to produce its own testosterone.
 This can shrink the testicles, reducing libido and making it difficult to get an erection.
 It can take around 3-12 months for testosterone levels to return to normal after steroid use.
 Maintaining a healthy lifestyle during this time can help to speed up this process.

 ED after prostate surgery is something most men will experience after the procedure.
 This is due to nerve damage as a result of surgery.
 Depending on the nature of surgery and how possible it was to spare the nerves, ED is likely.
 ED can last up to 3 years after surgery; however, around 40-50% of men will recover within one year, with 30-60% of men taking 2 years to recover.